Establishing Paternity Will Help You Exercise Your Parental Rights

 When it comes to exercising parental rights, establishing paternity in the eyes of the law is essential.
-The Law Offices of Erica M. Foster provides experienced counsel to unmarried fathers and alleged fathers who wish to establish paternity and maintain a relationship with their child.
-We also support mothers who are seeking financial support from the father of their child.
-Erica can help you understand the requirements of establishing paternity and the Massachusetts laws that govern your ability to file a paternity action.
+Attorney Erica M. Foster provides experienced counsel to unmarried fathers and alleged fathers who wish to establish paternity and maintain a relationship with their child.
+Erica also supports mothers who are seeking financial support from the father of their child.
+She can help you understand the requirements of establishing paternity and the Massachusetts laws that govern your ability to file a paternity action.

-A child born to the husband and wife prior to the marriage usually becomes a child of the marriage when the marriage is performed.
-This was the old rule from Canon law, but at common law retroactive legitimacy was not conferred on a child by the marriage of the parents after the child was conceived; a matter of some import when inheritance was at issue.
-The different rules have largely been abrogated in the United States by a series of judicial decrees or legislation curtailing or diminishing the disabilities of bastardy.
+In Massachusetts, a child born to parents prior to their marriage typically becomes “a child of the marriage” when the marriage occurs.
+This was the old rule from Canon law, but at common law, retroactive legitimacy was not conferred on a child by the marriage of the parents after the child was conceived, a matter of some importance when inheritance was at issue.

-Establishing paternity is the critical first step in collecting child support.
-When legal paternity is established, a child has the right to the father’s Social Security or veteran’s benefits, medical coverage, pensions and inheritance.
-Also, the medical genetic information of both parents is available for the child if needed for diagnosis and treatment of medical problems.
+Another critical element of establishing paternity is that the medical genetic information of both parents is available for the child if needed for diagnosis and treatment of medical problems.